hasimzc/DataStructuresAndAlgorithms/README.md

 # Data-Structures-and-Algorithms
-Some data structes or algorithms and some solutions of  specific problems.
+Some data structures or algorithms and some solutions of  specific problems.